P-p-H-d/mlib/README.md

 [ Do not forget to add -std=c99 (or c11) to your compile command to request a C99 compatible build ]

-This looks like a typical C program except the line with 'LIST\_DEF' which doesn't have any semi-colon at the end.
+This looks like a typical C program except the line with 'LIST\_DEF' that doesn't have any semi-colon at the end.
 And in fact, except this line, everything is typical C program and even macro free!
 The only macro is in fact LIST\_DEF: this macro expands to the good type for the list of the defined type and to all the necessary functions needed to handle such type.
 It is heavily context dependent and can generate different code depending on it.
 You can use it as many times as needed to defined as many lists as you want.
-The first argument of the macro is the name to use, e.g. the prefix which shall be added to all generated functions and types.
+The first argument of the macro is the name to use, e.g. the prefix that shall be added to all generated functions and types.
 The second argument of the macro is the type to embed within the container.
 It can be any C type.